© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Civil War sconce 650m north west of Devon Bridge is a scheduled monument protected by Historic England under reference 1017402.
 View the official record →

-Civil War sconce 650m north west of Devon Bridge is a seventeenth-century military earthwork constructed during the English Civil War.
+Civil War sconce 650m north west of Devon Bridge is a fortified earthwork dating from the English Civil War period of the seventeenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017402.

 Civil War sconce 650m north west of Devon Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017402.